RedisGraph/RedisGraph/docs/commands.md

 The MERGE clause ensures that a pattern exists in the graph (either the pattern already exists, or it needs to be created).

+Currently, MERGE only functions as a standalone clause, and as such cannot be combined with other directives such as MATCH or RETURN.

 MERGE either matches existing nodes and binds them, or it creates new data and binds that.

 It’s like a combination of MATCH and CREATE that additionally allows you to specify what happens if the data was matched or created.